torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 Because the resource control interface files in a given directory control the distribution of the parent's resources, the delegatee shouldn't be allowed to write to them.
 For the first method, this is achieved by not granting access to these files.
-For the second, the kernel rejects writes to all files other than "cgroup.procs" and "cgroup.subtree_control" on a namespace root from inside the namespace.
+For the second, files outside the namespace should be hidden from the delegatee by the means of at least mount namespacing, and the kernel rejects writes to all files on a namespace root from inside the cgroup namespace, except for those files listed in "/sys/kernel/cgroup/delegate" (including "cgroup.procs", "cgroup.threads", "cgroup.subtree_control", etc.).

 The end results are equivalent for both delegation types.
 Once delegated, the user can build sub-hierarchy under the directory,